Prof. Dr. Thomas Söbbing, LL.M. (HHU)

 Söbbing taught in Oxford, Cambridge, and Liechtenstein, among others, before accepting a position at the University of Kaiserslautern.
 Today he is a professor of civil law with digital economy law, head of the successful business and law degree programs (Bachelor/Master) and is responsible for the cooperation with a higher regional court, the Palatinate Higher Regional Court, which is unique in Germany.

-Before his professorship, he worked for KPMG (project manager), Siemens (Head of Legal Contract Management), Deutsche Leasing (Chief Legal Specialist), CRIF Group (Head of Legal & Compliance) and Solcom (General Counsel), where he headed, among other things, large legal departments with several teams.
+Before his professorship, he worked for KPMG (Project Manager), Siemens (Head of Legal Contract Management), Deutsche Leasing (Chief Legal Specialist), CRIF Group (Head of Legal & Compliance) and Solcom (General Counsel), where he headed, among other things, large legal departments with several teams.

 He managed Siemens AG’s highest-revenue contract (approx. €8 billion), conducted negotiations with hundreds of companies (including ¾ of all DAX companies) and was included in the Legal 500 General Counsel Powerlist.